Cheryl Eisen: Awards

 Cheryl Eisen has been recognized for her professional achievements by the 2018 Stevie Awards, as Female Entrepreneur of the Year (Silver Award) and Women-Run Workplace of the Year (Bronze Award).

+The Real Estate Staging Association named Cheryl Eisen as one of the “Most Influential People In Real Estate Staging” and Love Happens Magazine coined Eisen as one of the “Top 26 Interior Designers in NYC” and amongst the 20 Top Interior Designers & Architects Creating Designer Home Decor” alongside her inspiration, Kelly Hoppen.